WILLIAM BOONE BONVILLIAN

 Delivered the annual Alan Bromley Memorial Lecture at the University of Ottawa on “Bridging Advanced Innovation to the Manufacturing Industry” on May 14, 2012

 Was an invited speaker at Southern Illinois University on energy technology development (4/13/09), the Rochester Institute of Technology on energy policy (2/6/12), Carleton College on technology policy and energy (9/17-18/12), the American University in Cairo on online higher education (March 19-20, 2012), Japan’s Graduate Research Institute for Policy Studies (GRIPS) in Tokyo on DARPA and ARPA-E research models (April 15-16, 2013), at Japan’s GRIPS in Tokyo on with university, industry, agency and Diet Members on the DARPA research design (Feb.
 24-25, 2014), the Universidad Central de Caribe on U.S. innovation policy (March 13, 2015), Universidade de Campinas, Forum Penses, “Innovation in Legacy Sectors – a Comparative View, U.S. and Brazil,” Campinas, Brazil (June 16-17, 2016); University of North Carolina, Annual Kenan Conference, “Technological Innovation in Legacy Sectors,” Chapel Hill, N.C.
 (Oct.
 14, 2016); Georgia Tech School of Public Policy lecture on advanced manufacturing innovation, Atlanta, Ga.
 (Oct.
 19, 2017); National Defense University Industrial College of the Armed Forces, manufacturing program on "advanced manufacturing," Ft.
 McNair, Wash., D.C.(Feb.
 2, 2018); University of Toronto Munk School of Policy, lecture on advanced manufacturing innovation,Toronto, Canada (Feb.
-8, 2018), Cambridge University, The Babage Forum, lecture on Innovation in Advanced Manufacturing, Madingsley Hall, Cambridge, UK, (Sept.
-26, 2018).
+8, 2018), Cambridge University, The Babage Forum, talks on Innovation in Advanced Manufacturing and Manufacturing Workforce Education, Madingsley Hall, Cambridge, UK, (Sept.
+26, 2018; Sept.
+26, 2019).

 Columbia University, B.A. (cum laude)